 Respect for people is a key pillar of the Toyota Way and Lean thinking, yet many Lean organizations do not emphasize this enough.
-Invest in your people so committed employees show up and work hard at completing their job and improving their job every day.
+Invest in your people.
+Committed employees will show up and work hard at completing and improving their job every day.
 As Toyota trainer and author Shigeo Shingo once said, “management must learn to shift their attention from fighting fires that should not be there to developing better people and processes.”

 Principle 11: Respect your extended network of partners and suppliers by challenging them and helping them improve.

-Have respect for your partners and suppliers and treat them as an extension of your business – they are when you expand your value stream map!
+Have respect for your partners and suppliers and treat them as an extension of your business.
+They really are when you expand your value stream map!
 Value them and challenge them to grow and develop.
 It is great to set challenging targets, but be sure to assist your partners and suppliers in achieving them.

 Principle 12: Go and see for yourself to thoroughly understand the situation (genchi genbutsu).

 Solve problems and improve processes by going to the source to personally observe and verify data and facts.
-Even high-level managers and executives should go and see things for themselves, so they will have more than a superficial understanding of the organization’s operations.
+Even high-level managers and executives should go and see things for themselves.
+That way they will have more than a superficial understanding of the organization’s operations.